 Identification services are enormously important for the travel industry, and blockchain could potentially become the industry standard for storing this information.
-Used in this way, the technology has the capacity to drastically reduce check-in times, or queues in airports, as a simple finger print or retina scan can replace showing documents.
+Used in this way, the technology has the capacity to drastically reduce check-in times, or queues in airports, as a simple fingerprint or retina scan can replace showing documents.

 3. Secure, Traceable Payments

-Perhaps the most important use of blockchain technology within the hotel and travel industry is related to payments.
+Perhaps the most important use of blockchain technology within the hotel and tourism and travel industry is related to payments.
 Here, its applications can range from serving as a global ledger, making bank payments more simple and secure, through to allowing travel companies to accept payments using Bitcoin and other cryptocurrencies.

 4. Customer Loyalty Schemes

-Finally, many travel companies run customer loyalty schemes, in order to encourage return custom.
+Finally, many travel companies run customer loyalty schemes, in order to encourage return customs.
 Blockchain can also assist with these programmes, simplifying the process, allowing customers to more easily access information about their loyalty points, and allowing tokens to be distributed.
 It can also help to combat fraud in this area.